lsilencej/compressor/README.md

 # compressor
-A package provides an uniform interface to compression and decompression with go
+A package provides an uniform interface to compression and decompression